snowkidind/snowpass/README.md

 groups youruser
 ```

 Ensure that youruser is part of the signald group in order to read and write to the signal socket.
+You may need to restart your terminal in order to continue.

 ## Captcha